Comparison of Telehealth Providers Offering Mental Health Care in Australia (2025)

 • Booking Method: Website

-• Private Fees: If you don’t have free access via bulk billing, NDIS, DVA, WorkCover, or Financial Hardship, a General Psychologist session will cost $136.65 and a Clinical Psychologist session will cost $181.85.
+• Private Fees: If you don’t have free access via bulk billing, NDIS, DVA, WorkCover, or financial hardship support, a General Psychologist session will cost $136.65 and a Clinical Psychologist session will cost $181.85.
 For faster appointments, you sometimes incur a $37.70 out-of-pocket fee (after your Medicare rebate) but receive greater flexibility and choice.

 • Mental Health Services Offered: Medicare, NDIS, WorkCover, DVA, mental health treatment plans, and self-funded sessions.